GAGGIUINO/gaggiuino.github.io/docs/guides/functions-guide.md

      - **Start**: Sets the desired starting point of the PP phase, can be High->Low or Low->High.
      - **Finish**: Sets the desired finish point of the PP phase, same as above can be from High->Low or Low->High.
      - **Hold**: Sets the length of the PP hold period, if it's desired to maintain the "Start" pressure for a period of time before the pressure drop/raise is applied this is where it's done.
-     - **Length**: Sets the length (aka curve speed) of the PP drop/raise behaviour, so one can change the pressure slow or fast if desired.
+     - **Length/Slope**: Sets the length (aka curve speed) of the PP drop/raise behaviour, so one can change the pressure slow or fast if desired.

 **Here is a classic pre-example of how a declining pressure profile can be used once the mod is installed.**